jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

-*Chapter Top* [Chapters[8]: Working and Waiting](chapter8.md) | *Next Chapter* [Chapters[9]: Virtual Memory and Fake Partition](../chapter9/chapter9.md)
+*Chapter Top* [Chapters[8]: Working and Waiting](chapter8.md) | *Next Chapter* [Chapters[9]: Virtual Memory](../chapter09/chapter9.md)
 *Previous Page* [Chapters[8]: Working and Waiting](chapter8.md) | *Next Page* [The Kernel Workqueue](workqueue.md)

 ## Waitqueues ([chapter8/code0](code0))

 #### The Sleeping Idiom

 Let us return to consult an old friend, [memory-barriers.txt](https://www.kernel.org/doc/Documentation/memory-barriers.txt) from the Linux Kernel.
 This chapter is not about memory barriers, but the Linux Documentation contains a section titled _SLEEP AND WAKE-UP FUNCTIONS_, which we may and should consult.
-This section contains pertient information on how barriers must be used in an SMP system in order to avoid ordering errors in our waitqueue implementation.
+This section contains pertinent information on how barriers must be used in an SMP system in order to avoid ordering errors in our waitqueue implementation.

 The documentation also has a nice introduction to what we will refer to as the sleeping idiom.
-It looks like (adpated):
+It looks like (adapted):

 ```C
     while(1) {